 Glance views allow you to do the following Amazon KPI analysis.

-Product conversion rate gives you the details of how many buyers purchased your product after landing on your product page.
+The product conversion rate gives you the details of how many buyers purchased your product after landing on your product page.

 Product conversion rate = Total Orders/ Customer Glance views

 This metric is exclusive for Amazon vendors.
-It gives you how frequently a fast track offer is included on the product page.
+It gives you how frequently a fast-track offer is included on the product page.

 % Buy Box fast track = (Glance views with a fast track offer / Total customer glance views)*100